 Students undertaking this course should normally have successfully completed at least one semester at university, or have equivalent experience.
-They must have some ability to work as a group and be able to communicate easily in English at a standard university level.
-In other respects, the course is intended to serve a mix of profiles and learning backgrounds for a more diverse international learning experience.
+They must have some ability to work in a group and to communicate easily in English at a standard university level.
+In other respects, the course is intended to serve a mix of profiles and learning backgrounds for a diverse international learning experience.
 No previous background in visual studies, art, or cinema is required.